zowe/docs-site/docs/guides/zlux-example-server.md

 - _-h_: Declares the host where ZSS can be found.
 Use as `-h \<hostname\>`
 - _-P_: Declares the port at which ZSS is listening.
 Use as `-P \<port\>`

-This program and the accompanying materials are made available under the terms of the Eclipse Public License v2.0 which accompanies this distribution, and is available at https://www.eclipse.org/legal/epl-v20.html

-SPDX-License-Identifier: EPL-2.0

-Copyright Contributors to the Zowe Project.